expyriment/dataintegrityfingerprint/README.md

 ------------

 **Problem:**
-How can we link a journal article unmistakably and indefinitely to a related open dataset (without relying on storage providers or other services that need to be maintained)?
+How can we link a journal article unmistakably and indefinitely to a related (open) dataset, without relying on storage providers or other services that need to be maintained?

 **Solution:**
 The author calculates checksums of all the files in the dataset the article relates to.
 From these checksums the author calculates the _Data Integrity Fingerprint (DIF)_ - a single "master checksum" that uniquly identifies the entire dataset.
 The author reports the DIF in the journal article.
 A reader of the journal article who obtained a copy of the dataset (from either the author or any other source) calculates the DIF of their copy of the dataset and compares it to the correct DIF as stated in the article.
 Optionally, in case of a mismatch, the reader can use the additionally obtained list of checksums of individual files to investigate in detail the differences between the datasets.